Celebrating Earth Day with Metro’s Master Recycler Program, and SOLVE (April 2015)

 11156918_10205120952798021_402747283_n

-Portland Parks uses some herbicide to clear unwanted plant life, but since this site was full of Native Indian Plum trees, they wanted to resort to manual volunteer labor.
-Indian Plum apparently is very sensitive to any kind of herbicides… Glad we could all help!
+Portland Parks uses some herbicides to clear unwanted plant life, but since this site was full of Native Indian Plum trees, they wanted to use manual volunteer labor.
+Indian Plum, apparently, is very sensitive to any kind of herbicides.
+Glad we could all help!

 961480_10205121275966100_580510068_n